ObjectModules/deploy/maps.md

 :cinema: _Assigned Page to demonstrate the content of each process on the web_

 **_Guidance:_**
 * As shown in the table, channel consist of twelve (12) rows.
 You may choose the links however the first four (4) links of each channels will need to be the same.
-They shall need to be on pair in six (6) groups of two (2) cannels each
+They shall need to be on pair in six (6) groups of two (2) channels each
 * You can follow us for assignment of your domain follows to the above sample.
 Take a look at the assigned url's for the last two :cinema:.
 These two will need to use subdomain from the first of your assigned domain as they will be used in _<a href="https://en.wikipedia.org/wiki/Cross-origin_resource_sharing" target="_blank">implementing cross domain</a>_.

 #TODO List